StarRocks/starrocks/docs/loading/StreamLoad.md

 ## Usage notes

 If a field is missing for a record in the data file you want to load and the column onto which the field is mapped in your StarRocks table is defined as `NOT NULL`, StarRocks automatically fills a `NULL` value in the mapping column of your StarRocks table during the load of the record.
 You can also use the `ifnull()` function to specify the default value that you want to fill.

-For example, if the field that represents city ID in the preceding `example2.json` file is missing and you want to fill an `x` value in the mapping column of `table2`, you can specify `"columns: city, tmp_id, id = ifnull(tmp_id, 'x')"`.